- In My Head

 - Still Life

-With the birth of her second child, she moved to the suburbs and became an active volunteer in the community and art history teacher in the public school systems.
-As a volunteer art history teacher she reconnected with her passion for the arts and started painting full time again in 2009 while raising her three children.
+With the birth of her second child, Afsaneh moved to New Canaan and became an active volunteer in the community, and a volunteer art history teacher in the public school system.
+This reconnected her with her passion for the arts and she started painting again in 2009.

 All images copyright © Afsaneh Djabbari-Aslani.All rights reserved.
 An icompendium Site